 Natural diamonds are the ultimate symbol of strength and resilience, prized possessions either bought to commemorate a special occasion or to be passed down from one generation to the next as family heirlooms.
-After the long process of polishing and cutting that rough diamonds go through before reaching a jewellery store near you, it is quite fitting that natural diamonds are considered unique and precious.
+After the long process of polishing and cutting that rough diamonds go through before reaching a jewelry store near you, it is quite fitting that natural diamonds are considered unique and precious.

 The first step after the diamond mining process is comminution where the ore is crushed and milled.
 Once the ore is crushed, the rough diamonds are separated from the slurry by passing it over a grease belt since diamonds are attracted to grease.
-The rough natural diamonds are then measured and sorted before the cutting and polishing process begins.
+The natural rough diamonds are then measured and sorted before the cutting and polishing process begins.

-Here are some lesser known facts about how to polish diamonds and diamond cut chart that you didn’t know:
+Here are some lesser-known facts about how to polish diamonds and diamond-cut chart that you didn’t know:

 1. Return on Investment

 Natural diamonds have inherent emotional value for its buyer but for its manufacturer, the ROI trumps everything else.
 Each rough diamond is carefully and thoroughly examined before a decision is made on how it is to be cut.
 The diamond is then marked in a way that it yields the highest value.